Skip to Main Content

 EXPECTED READ TIME: 5 MINUTES

-Do you owe more in taxes than you can pay in one go?
-If so, the IRS will charge you interest and penalty fees until you pay that amount back in full.
+Do you owe more in income taxes than you can pay in one go?
+If so, the Internal Revenue Service (IRS) will charge you interest and penalty fees until you pay that amount back in full.
 The good news is there are other options, such as taking out a tax loan.
-Tax loans can help you better manage your payments and cost you less over the long run.
+Tax loans can help you better manage your payments and may cost you less over the long run. if you use the money before or when you file your taxes.

-You should always consult a licensed tax professional for the most up-to-date information on tax laws.
+You should always consult a licensed tax professional for the most up-to-date information on tax laws, and keep in mind that PenFed does not offer personal loans for paying taxes.
 In the meantime, we’ll go over the basics of a tax loan so you can determine if one’s right for you.

 What We’ll Cover